-As at March 31, 2021, there are capital assets under development for leasehold improvements and software of \$2,007 and computer equipment under capital lease under development of \$222.
-As such, these assets are not yet being amortized.
-In addition, there are other capital assets of \$106 included in office furniture and equipment and technology projects, and \$57 of computer equipment under capital lease that were available for use in the last quarter of 2021.
+In addition, there are other capital assets of \$244 included in technology projects, and \$76 of computer equipment under capital lease that were available for use in the last quarter of 2022.
 No amortization was recorded on these assets as amortization begins in the quarter after assets are available for use.

-During the year, the Organization recognized an impairment loss in the amount of \$221 on technology project software and hardware under capital lease [2020 - \$19 on office furniture and equipment].
+During the year, the Organization recognized an impairment loss in the amount of \$474 on technology project software and office equipment under capital lease [2021 - \$221 on office furniture and equipment].
 The assets were written down to their estimated fair value.
 The impairment loss was recognized in the statement of operations.